-2.11 Assay conditions
+2.11 Assey conditions

-The printed NEXTERION® Slide P slides are robust and compatible with most conditions encountered in protein-based assays.
+The printed NEXTERION® Slide H slides are robust and compatible with most conditions encountered in protein-based assays.
 However, an incubation buffer comprised of phosphate buffered saline with 0.05 % Tween® 20 (also used as Wash Buffer I, see description under Reagents Required) is recommended.
-It is not advisable to use buffers containing non-fat dry milk.
+It is not advised to use non-fat dry milk containing buffers.